-What You should be aware of drinking
+What you should be aware of when you drink

 Signs and Symptoms of Alcohol Use Disorder

 You do not need to suffer from alcohol dependence to have a drinking problem.
 If you find yourself binge drinking, you have a drinking problem.
 If you behave in a risky way when under the influence of alcohol - you have a drinking problem.
 Seek professional help early to reduce harmful consequences and social and economic costs.